Dyer Avenue

 Dyer Avenue is a short, north-south thoroughfare in the Hell's Kitchen neighborhood of Manhattan in New York City, located between Ninth Avenue and Tenth Avenue.
 It is primarily used by traffic exiting the Lincoln Tunnel.
 Dyer Avenue runs between 30th Street and 42nd Street but functions as three distinct sections due to its connections with the south and center tubes of the Lincoln Tunnel.
-The southernmost section, between 30th and 31st Streets, leads to and from the Lincoln Tunnel Expressway.
-Dyer Avenue also exists between 34th and 36th Streets, and between 40th and 42nd Streets; both sections lead directly from the tunnel, but the 34th-36th Streets section also contains a roadway leading to the tunnel.
+The southernmost section, between 30th and 31st Streets, leads to and from the Lincoln Tunnel Expressway, and is overlaid by the Timber Bridge of the High Line elevated park.
+Dyer Avenue also exists between 34th and 36th Streets, and between 40th and 42nd Streets; both sections lead directly from the tunnel, but the 34th–36th Streets section also contains a roadway leading to the tunnel.
 The avenue is owned by the Port Authority of New York and New Jersey.